Admiral-Billy/Pokerogue-App/README.md

 Run from command prompt with "npm start" or build the full app with "npm run package:platform" (platform being either "win", "mac", or "linux" for Windows/Mac/Linux respectively).
     Alternatively, try to use my WIP build script that will do all of these and bundle them into a zip (although it's a bit jank atm; I don't recommend it).
+    NOTE: Apparently you can't zip up the mac version if you're not on a mac, so I can't distribute this version at the moment myself.

 Play!
 The app is found in dist/Pokerogue/Pokerogue.exe if you built it that way.